Caldarie/flutter_tflite_audio/README.md

 If you are a complete newbie to audio classification, you can read the tutorial [here](https://carolinamalbuquerque.medium.com/audio-recognition-using-tensorflow-lite-in-flutter-application-8a4ad39964ae).
 Credit to [Carolina](https://github.com/cmalbuquerque) for writing a comprehensive article.

-To keep this project alive, please consider being a contributor.
-A star is also appreciated.
+To keep this project alive, consider giving a star or a like.
+Contributors are also welcome.

 <br>